westonrobot/robotics101/lab_sessions/lab8/lab.md

 1. Each Student must register for a free account with [Roboflow](https://roboflow.com/)
 2. Download the Lab 8 Google Colab notebook in the Materials Section

+## Start of Lab
+1. We will have a short MCQ quiz on concepts that have been covered in the lecture and those that will be needed during this lab session, concepts covered will be from the readings found below.

 ## Readings
 1. [Object Detection](https://www.fritz.ai/object-detection/)
 2. [YOLO - You Only Look Once](https://docs.ultralytics.com/)